cognitedata/toolkit/CONTRIBUTING.md

 everything that is governed by your templates, including data ingested into data models, the  `cdf-tk clean` script command can be used to clean up configurations using the scripts/delete.py functions.

+See [tests](tests/README.md) for more information on how to run tests.

 ## Setting up Environment

 When you develop `cdf-tk` you should avoid sending errors to  `sentry`.
 You can control `sentry` by setting